NVIDIA/NeMo-Curator/README.md

 NeMo Curator is a Python library specifically designed for scalable and efficient dataset preparation.
 It greatly accelerates data curation by leveraging GPUs with [Dask](https://www.dask.org/) and [RAPIDS](https://developer.nvidia.com/rapids), resulting in significant time savings.
 The library provides a customizable and modular interface, simplifying pipeline expansion and accelerating model convergence through the preparation of high-quality tokens.

-At the core of the NeMo Curator is the DocumentDataset which serves as the the main dataset class.
-It acts as a straightforward wrapper around a Dask dataframe.
+At the core of the NeMo Curator is the `DocumentDataset` which serves as the the main dataset class.
+It acts as a straightforward wrapper around a Dask `DataFrame`.
 The Python library offers easy-to-use methods for expanding the functionality of your curation pipeline while eliminating scalability concerns.

 ## Key Features